 And that goes for therapists too.

-I used to think I was a pretty good mind reader, but now I’m certain I’m not.
+I used to think I was a pretty good mind reader, but I’ve come to find that I most definitely am not!
 I’ve become a lot more comfortable asking questions instead of reading into things and assuming I know what’s what.

 There are clients that want—expect, even—for me to know it all, but most are relieved that I don’t assume to know what they are thinking and feeling.
-And we all know what happens when you assume: Cue Felix Unger.
+And we all know what happens when you assume, right?

 One thing that makes social interactions so tricky is that others don’t usually respond to situations the way we would respond.